bphenriques/self-hosted/README.md

     export HOME_SERVER_ACME_EMAIL=...
     export HOME_SERVER_CNAME=...
     ```
-2. I am using Traefik as reverse proxy, let's set `DNS-01 Challenge`.
-Check [cloudflare docs](./infrastructure/cloudflare.md).
+2. Set `DNS-01 Challenge` (see [cloudflare docs](./infrastructure/cloudflare.md)).
-3. Depending on what you are using, you might need to copy and adapt the example secret/environment files.
+3. Depending on the service, copy and adapt the example secret/environment files.
 4. We should be good to go:
     ```shell
     $ ./bin/local.sh up traefik
     ```

-5. Now you should be able to set up users in `Pocket ID`: https://pocket-id.MYDOMAIN/signup/setup
+5. Create the user in [`pocket-id`](https://pocket-id.MYDOMAIN/signup/setup).
-6. Depending on the service, you will likely need to copy secrets which may require creating a client in `Pocket ID`.
+6. Depending on the service, register the client in `pocket-id`.